reelyactive/barnowl/README.md

 ### HCI (Bluetooth)

 Listening on a Bluetooth HCI interface requires the [bluetooth-hci-socket](https://www.npmjs.com/package/bluetooth-hci-socket) package.
-This is NOT included as a dependency since it may not be trivial to install depending on the hardware and operating system, only a subset of which are supported.
+This is NOT included as a dependency since it may not be trivial to install depending on the hardware and operating system, only a subset of which are supported (ex: Linux).
 Ensure that [bluetooth-hci-socket](https://www.npmjs.com/package/bluetooth-hci-socket) is installed before you bind barnowl to an HCI interface!
 Specify the serial interface to listen on as follows:

 ```javascript
 middleware.bind( { protocol: 'hci', path: null } );
 ```

 If successful, the Bluetooth HCI device will enter active scanning mode.
-Note that the receiver address will be given as 001bc50940xxxxxx where xxxxxx are the six least significant digits of the device's public MAC address.
+Check the console log to determine the device's public MAC address and how this is interpreted by barnowl, for example:

+    HCI Bluetooth address is fee150bada55, query as receiver 001bc50940bada55

 ### Events